Execution Node

 Validation Rules

 Scroll adds a few validation rules in addition to Ethereum’s block validation rules.
-These new rules constrain the L2 behavior of L1 message inclusion and zkEVM circuit capacity limit.
+These rules constrain L1 message inclusion:

 • L1 messages in a block must be contiguous and at the front of the block.